hiteshkumarh/Atliq-sales-insight/README.md

-Got it 👍 — here’s the **clean version without “#” before each section number**, keeping perfect Markdown formatting for GitHub.
-You can **directly copy and paste** this into your `README.md`, and just add your screenshot and file links where marked.

----

 # 🧩 AtliQ Hardwares: Sales Insight and Performance Dashboard

 ### 📊 Power BI Dashboard | 📑 Report | 🎯 Sales Insights

-**Prepared by:** Hithesh Kumar H

 ---